 The veins in your pelvis are responsible for transporting deoxygenated blood back to your heart.
 When they malfunction, blood starts to build up in them, which is usually the cause of your pain.
 The veins distort and change shape, much like varicose veins on the surface of your skin.
 Eventually, those veins cause you pain.

 This problem for women results in approximately 10 to 15 percent of visits to pain clinics and gynecologists.
-If you’re suffering from PCS, visit Dr. George Bolotin at the Astra Vein Treatment Center in Brooklyn, New York.
+If you’re suffering from PCS, visit Dr. George Bolotin at the Astra Vein Treatment Center in Brooklyn, New York and Bronx, New York.
 He diagnoses all types of vein conditions and provides unrivaled pelvic congestion treatment.

 With PCS, the pain in your pelvis tends to increase throughout the day, especially if you have to sit or stand at work for long periods.
 Fortunately, the pain tends to diminish after a night’s sleep.
 Other factors that can increase your pain include: